-and in Carnegie Hall for the Gerda Lissner Winners Concert .
+and in Weill Hall at Carnegie for the Gerda Lissner Winners Concert .

-Ms. Bard's recent performances have included her debuts as Magda in La Rondine with Opera Tampa and Donna Anna in Don Giovanni with Utah Festival Opera,as well as the title role in The Merry Widow with both Opera Tampa & Utah Festival Opera, Olympia/Antonia/Giulietta in Les Contes d'Hoffmann with West Bay Opera, Violetta in La Traviata with the Music by the Lake summer festival, the title role in Lucia di Lammermoor with West Bay Opera and Opera Idaho, Micaëla in Carmen with Ash Lawn Opera, Gilda in Rigoletto with Rockland Opera, Musetta in La Boheme with Sacramento Opera, the title role in The Merry Widow with St. Petersburg Opera Company, and the Foreign Princess in Rusalka with Boston Lyric Opera,
+Ms. Bard's recent performances have included her debuts as Magda in La Rondine with Opera Tampa and Donna Anna in Don Giovanni with Utah Festival Opera,as well as the title role in The Merry Widow with both Opera Tampa & Utah Festival Opera, Mary Willis in Cold Sassy Tree with Sugarcreek Symphony, Olympia/Antonia/Giulietta in Les Contes d'Hoffmann with West Bay Opera, Violetta in La Traviata with the Music by the Lake summer festival, the title role in Lucia di Lammermoor with West Bay Opera and Opera Idaho, Micaëla in Carmen with Ash Lawn Opera, Gilda in Rigoletto with Rockland Opera, Musetta in La Boheme with Sacramento Opera, the title role in The Merry Widow with St. Petersburg Opera Company, and the Foreign Princess in Rusalka with Boston Lyric Opera,

 for which Opera News deemed her: